Request accessible format

 12. Schedule an appointment with a member of the Veteran and Military Family Services Team.

-New students cannot register for classes until they meet with an advisor.
-At this appointment, you will create an education plan and register for classes using the Self-Service registration system accessed through the MyNIC portal.
+New students cannot register for classes until they meet with an Advisor.
+At this appointment you will create an education plan and register for classes using the Self-Service registration system accessed through the MyNIC portal.
 If you are using VA Education Benefits, you can complete the process at this appointment.
 Be sure to bring your Certificate of Eligibility or statement of your VA Education benefits from your eBenefits account.

-13. Complete Advising Feedback Survey
+13. Complete Advising Feedback Survey.

 14. Prep for Classes – Books / Parking Permit / Student ID / e-Learning

-Bookstore information is listed for each of your classes under those classes in your Plan and Schedule listing in your MyNIC Account.
-You can also visit the Cardinal Bookstore online or in person in the Edminster Student Union Building where they can find your required books with your Student ID.
+Bookstore information is listed for each of your classes under those classes in your Plan & Schedule listing in your MyNIC Account.
+You can also visit the Cardinal Bookstore and they can pull up your required books with your Student ID.
+Parking Permits and Student ID’s can be ordered online and obtained through Cardinal Central.
+With many classes having an online component, be sure to look at NIC e-learning resources too.